victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-04-20_responsive_images_in_pelican.md

      class="article_list_img"/>
 ```

 So, now we have automatically generated thumbnails, but unfortunately the new image files are not optimized for web.
-I we were exclusively on a desktop environment, we could add some image optimization utilities to our build script, just before the upload process.
+If we were exclusively on a desktop environment, we could add some image optimization utilities to our build script, just before the upload process.
 There are plenty of those utilities.
 But I am trying to keep the workflow compatible with Pythonista on iOS, so that I can either use my Mac, my iPhone or my iPad to update this website anytime.
 Unfortunately, with the current App Store restrictions, Python development on iOS has some important limitations.
 We can't just load some binaries, or binary based Python packages.
 We must use the packages included by the Pythonista developer, or a pure-Python package that does not depend on non-pure-python stuff.

 I couldn't find any satisfactory solution for optimizing the thumbnails during the build process without breaking compatibility with iOS.
 All existing image optimization plugins I could find for Pelican depended on packages or external utilities that could not be used within Pythonista.
-Reading through the code of `pelican-advthumbnailer`, that is based on PIL, I found out that the images were being saved without any further optimization after the resizing process. adding a few parameters could help us save a few kilobytes:
+Reading through the code of `pelican-advthumbnailer`, that is based on PIL, I found out that the images were being saved without any further optimization after the resizing process.
+Adding a few parameters could help us save a few kilobytes:

 ```python